kophy/notes/docs/flink/flink.md

 - All Flink programs compile down to dataflow graphs.
 A dataflow graph is a DAG of stateful operators and intermediate data streams(may or may not be materialized on disk) for data exchange.
 - Intermediate data streams can be pipelined (to avoid materialization) or blocking (to split production and consumption into different stages).
 - Producer stores data records in buffers.
 A buffer is sent to a consumer when (1) it is full or (2) timeout.
 Latency/throughput can be configured with buffer size.
-- Operators may ingest control events(checkpoint barriers, watermarks, iteration barries) in the data stream.
+- Operators may ingest control events(checkpoint barriers, watermarks, iteration barriers) in the data stream.
 For example, Flink uses Asynchronous Barrier Snapshotting(ABS) to take a consistent snapshot of all operators without halting the execution.
 - Flink offers exactly-once-processing and deals with failures via checkpointing and partial re-execution.
 - Flink does not provide ordering guarantees and operators are responsible for dealing with out-of-order records.